 Always follow up after an interview (4:26)

-Looking for more internship advice?
+Looking for more advice on your professional life?
 Check out the Internships and Careers section on CollegeXpress!